The Purpose Of This Project - Background Information

 - Verse 16 specifically says that the 50-day count which begins the day after "the Sabbath" in question, brings us "to the day after the seventh Sabbath".
 This seventh Sabbath can only refer to the seventh weekly Sabbath of the 50-day count; the day after which is always Sunday; the first day of the week; every year.
 This demands the 50-day count to always begin on a Sunday, which would most often not be the case when beginning the count at the preset date of Nisan 16, or any other preset date for that matter.

-- This 50-day count to Pentecost is completely unnecessary if First Fruits is given a fixed date.
+- This 50-day count to Pentecost becomes completely unnecessary if First Fruits is given a fixed date.
 Pentecost would then also have a fixed date and, just as with all the dated celebrations, there is no counting of days to arrive at a correct date when a fixed date has already been assigned to the celebration.

 - If God had intended a specific date He would have included it in His specific instructions given in Leviticus 23, just as He did with all dated celebrations.
 He didn't do that and proponents of a fixed-date First Fruits must answer: Why Not?